 The pay depends on where, what time of day and how often you drive.
 Drivers typically get a designated pay amount for the trip, and often earn tips as well.

-Related Post: Can You Make Money Driving for Lyft and is it Worth it?
+Related Post: Can You Make Money Driving with Lyft and is it Worth it?

 3. Deliver Groceries